Woodward, Oklahoma: Agriculture

 By the early 20th century, Hereford cattle were introduced successfully in Woodward County.
 With this development, cattlemen such as Dan Waggoner and his son, W.T.
 Waggoner, attempted to lease school lands in Woodward County for grazing.
 These attempts led to the formation of the Oklahoma Livestock Association by Woodward County ranchers.
 At the urging of Senator Thomas P. Gore and David P. Marum, the former law partner of Temple Lea Houston, in 1912 the United States government located an agricultural research station in Woodward.
 By 1930, the ranching and cattle industry dominated Woodward's economy.
 On February 23, 1933, Oklahoma's first commercial-grade cattle auction, the Woodward Livestock Auction, opened in Woodward.

 In 1929, Woodward ranchers and businessmen organized the Woodward Elks Rodeo, which through 1959 was one of the premier cowboy rodeos in the nation.
 As many as 35,000 people would attend the three-day event.
 National rodeo champions such as Bob Crosby, Paul Carney, Toots Mansfield, Homer Pettigrew, Ace Soward, Eddie Curtis, Jess Goodspeed, Ike Rude, Jim Shoulders, Sonny Davis, Sonny Linger, and Tater Decker all competed at the Woodward Elks Rodeo.

-Businesses
+Historic businesses

 Between 1934 and 1999, the Trego's Westwear Company of Woodward manufactured Western cut clothing for customers all over the world.
 Rodeo and movie stars were customers of the company and costumes were frequently made for Dale Evans and Roy Rogers.
 As dress became more casual in the 1980s and 1990s, interest in Western wear waned.
 Trego's closed its manufacturing plant in 1995.

 On May 18, 1956, Charles Woodward Pappe, an entrepreneur from Kingfisher, opened the second Top-Hat Drive-In Restaurant in the United States, which was the precursor to the Sonic Drive-In.
 A few months earlier, Pappe had met Troy Smith, while visiting friends in Shawnee, Oklahoma.
 With Pappe's inspiration, Sonic was founded and eventually became one of the largest chain of fast food restaurants in the US.